Embedder

 In CI

-The CLI is the same binary we run inside GitHub Actions, GitLab CI, and Jenkins.
-A typical setup: every PR builds the firmware, flashes a board in your lab, runs the regression suite via the integrated serial terminal, and posts results back to the PR.
-The agent reads failing traces, points at the offending line, and proposes a fix.
-You can gate merges on it or use it as an advisor that flags risk without blocking — your call.
+It's the same binary inside GitHub Actions, GitLab CI, and Jenkins.
+A setup we see often: every PR builds the firmware, flashes a board in your lab, runs the regression suite through the integrated serial terminal, and posts results back to the PR.
+When something fails, the agent reads the trace, points at the offending line, and proposes a fix.

 Headless and lab workflows

 The CLI runs over SSH, inside containers, and inside air-gapped networks with on-prem model hosting.
-Zero external runtime dependencies in the air-gapped configuration.
-If your board farm is in a cage and your team is remote, the CLI is how they reach it.
+In the air-gapped configuration it carries zero external runtime dependencies.
+So if your board farm sits in a locked cage and your team is scattered across time zones, this is how they reach it.

 Who it's for

-- Platform and infra engineers — agents inside CI, build farms, test orchestrators.
+• Platform and infra engineers who want agents running inside CI, build farms, and test orchestrators.

-- Remote and lab-based work — wherever the board is one place and the engineer is another.
+• Remote and lab-based work, wherever the board sits in one place and the engineer in another.

 Getting started